Olivo

 Homepage - Final Design

-Adjustable charts to track finances day by day expenses
+Adjustable charts to track day by day expenses.

-The charts are gathered and distinguished by corresponding colors.
+The charts are centralized via top pagination and distinguished by corresponding colors.

 Minimizing the effort to manage expenses